 - Quebec City’s median age is 43.5 – the oldest median age of any major city in Canada.

 - The city’s main event is the Quebec Winter Carnival which takes place every year in February.
-In 2013 it runs from February 1st to 17th.

 - The Plains of Abraham is the site of the 1759 battle between General Wolfe and Montcalm.
 This is where Quebec’s biggest holiday – St. Jean Baptiste Day gets celebrated every year.
 It’s also a 103 hectare park used by tourists and locals alike on a year round basis.
+It’s got a great skating rink in winter.

 - On the winter solstice the sun rises at 7:27 am and sets at 3:59 pm.